 A nolo contendere plea is a very effective tool for people charged with misdemeanor traffic offenses in Georgia.
 When used correctly, nolo pleas allow people to avoid receiving points off their license.
+However, the offense must be a 3 point or less offense.
 A nolo contendere plea is also known as a no contest plea.
 In basic terms, a nolo plea is where a person decides not to contest the charge and just accepts a punishment.

 You can choose to plead nolo once every five years.
 Even if you are eligible to use a nolo plea, the judge has discretion whether or not to accept the plea.
 One thing to note is that a nolo contendere plea will be reported to the Department of Driver Services (DDS).
 While it will not result in points against your license, it can result in your insurance company raising your premiums because it will show up on the MVR report.
 Furthermore, a nolo plea does not mean you get a reduced punishment.
 You will face the same sentence as if you entered a regular guilty plea, but it does not go on your record.